sch3m4/mqtt-ble-tracker/README.md

 [Home Assistant](https://www.home-assistant.io/) compatible.

-Altough this tool was made to reuse RPI devices (such as media players) as BLE tracker, it can work on any Linux machine with a Bluetooth device.
+Altough this tool was made to reuse RPI devices (such as media players) as BLE trackers, it can work on any Linux machine with a Bluetooth device.

 ## Prerequisites